Go Back

 • Whilst the date mixture is still warm, add it to the batter and mix to combine before pouring the completed batter mixture to your pre-greased baking tin.

 • Bake in your pre-heated oven for 30-35 minutes until the pudding is firm.
 Once cool enough to touch, turn the pudding out onto a wire rack to cool completely.
-Once completely cool, use a knife to loosen the edges from the tin and cut into 9 individual portions.

 For the Toffee Sauce